Bill 48, 2020: Red Tape Reduction Implementation Act (No. 2)

 Bill 8, 2017: An Act to Strengthen Municipal Government

-The third and final major set of amendments to the MGA came through Bill 8: An Act to Strengthen Municipal Government in spring 2017.
+The third and final major set of amendments coming out of the 2010-2107 review of the MGA came through Bill 8: An Act to Strengthen Municipal Government.
 Following the introduction of Bill 8, AUMA developed a detailed analysis of proposed changes including potential impacts and outstanding issues.
 Based on this analysis and AUMA member input, AUMA also issued a press release urging further steps to ensure municipal success.
 This press release was followed up by a formal letter to the Minister of Municipal Affairs urging action on a number of outstanding issues.

 Bill 8 changes included: